kcwu229/portfolio/content/authors/admin/_index.md

 #email: ""
 ---

 I am a motivated programmer passionate about software development, with skills in Java, Python, and JavaScript.
-My background in psychology, combined with my ongoing degree in computing, provides me with a unique perspective on technology and its impact on users.
+My background in psychology, combined with my recent pursuit of a degree in computing, provides me with a unique perspective on technology and its impact on users.

 Currently, I am expanding my expertise by learning about cloud technologies and preparing for certification examinations.
 I am eager to leverage my skills and knowledge to make a positive impact in the tech industry.